 How do both work?

 Grammarly, in comparison, is a straightforward tool that works as you type.
-It is a multi-platform program, and depending on the platform; it offers different features.
+It is a multi-platform program offering different tools on different platforms.

 On the other hand, Grammarly supports desktop computers, office suites, and mobile phones.
 Here is where Grammarly can be used: